conorhennessy/php-Boy/README.md

 requires raspberry pi with java and chromium

-#Robustness update

 @lxterminal was added to ~/.config/lxsession/LXDE-pi/autostart to create a terminal at startup

+The line ./superscript
+was added to .bashrc

 superscript was created and reads:
 /var/www/html/UpdateFromGit.sh
 /var/www/html/keepchromiumopen.sh

-The line ./superscript
-was added to .bashrc

-on login the pi now, updates from git and opens chromium (reopens if it crashes)
+on login the pi now, updates from git and opens chromium (reopens if it crashes) and and opens a java program to scrape/data